kunupat/aws-solution-architect-associate-certification-notes/README.md

 - You must select at least two Subnets in different Availability Zones to provide higher availability for your load balancer

 ## Elastic File Service
+- Supports NFS v4 protocol
+- Pay for the storage used (no pre-provisioning needed)
+- Scales upto petabytes
+- Supports thousands of concurrent NFS connections
+- Read-after-write consistency model

 ## Lambda Functions
+- A compute service without managing any server, os, etc.
+- Lambdas respond to event triggers like API Gateways, SNS, other lambda functions, etc.

 ## Cloudwatch
+- Standard monitoring frequency= 5 minutes
+- Detailed monitoring frequencey = 1 minute (will be billed for this)
+- Cloudwatch is for performance monitoring.
+CloutTrail is for auditing actions done on AWS
+- Cloudwatch has- Dashboards, Alarms, Events and Logs

 ## Virtual Private Cloud And Other Services
 - You can specify only one subnet per Availability Zone